 The CVs finally came back.
 Todd says he found nothing wrong.
 I guess the c-clip falling off is NOT wrong.
 But he said one of the CV balls was missing so he replaced two of the CVsÖ... yeah right.
 I know I counted the balls several times when I packed the box for shipping, nothing was missing.
 He also said the ran the adapters through his mill to be sure the milling was correct since I had such a hard time getting them to separate from the CVs.
 Again he claims there was nothing wrong.
 I think he is just not willing to admit there was a bad part.
 But as fate would have it there was a delay trying to get them back on the car.
 Other projects have taken over the garage.
 Then after a few weeks I ended up messing up my thumbs again so I decided to farm this out to Balanced Performance.
 The CVs are back in the car, no vibration and no clunking during deceleration, it all seems good to go.
 I have only put a few miles on it but the benefits of these CVs is obvious as soon as you push the car.
 It has much more bite coming out of a hard corner and I swear it rides smoother too!
 Certainly not the cheapest way to go for a street car but if I was really concerned about cost I would not be in this hobby.

 So after several weeks and around 450 miles including highway speeds, curvy roads and fast take offs all seems to be good.
 Again I am impressed with the end result but not in that fact I had to shell out a lot more money to Wolf Creek to make this right.
 Todd just plain refused to admit to the possibility that there was something wrong with his parts.
 If he has figured out how to produce something at a 100% out of box success rate he is the first manufacturer in the history of time to do it.
-Oh well, as they say its only money and I doubt it would be worth the effort to get any of it back from him.
+Oh well, as they say its only money and I doubt it would be worth the effort to attempt to get any of it back from him.